DIAGNijmegen/website-content/content/pages/members/carlos-ferreira.md

 name: Carlos Ferreira
 template: people-single
 picture: people/Carlos_Ferreira.jpg
-position: PhD Candidate
+position: Visiting PhD Candidate
-active: yes
+active: no
 groups: diag
 default_group: diag
 email: carlos.a.ferreira@inesctec.pt
 office:
 type: student

+Carlos Ferreira was a visiting PhD in the Diagnostic Image Analysis Group.
+He visited the Diagnostic Image Analyis Group in the period May to July 2022.

-Carlos Ferreira obtained his MSc in Bioengineering at the Faculty of Engineering of the University of Porto in 2017.
+Carlos obtained his MSc in Bioengineering at the Faculty of Engineering of the University of Porto in 2017.

 Since 2017, he has been a researcher in the field of lung medical imaging, mostly responsible for the characterization of pulmonary nodules, at INESC TEC.
 His experience led him to progress to a PhD proposal also at the Faculty of Engineering of the University of Porto in 2020.
-He will spend two months at the Diagnostic Image Analysis Group as a visiting PhD student to continue his PhD work.

 In 2017, he worked at U. Porto Inovação as a technology analyst and, in 2019, he became TEC4Health's Business Development Manager at INESC TEC, being responsible for enhancing health technologies and new research projects.